ESIPFed/science-on-schema.org/guides/Dataset.md

 [https://registry.identifiers.org/registry/doi](https://registry.identifiers.org/registry/doi)

-Looking at the available fields from [schema:PropertyValue](https://schema.org/PropertyValue), we can map our identifier fields as such:
+Looking at the available fields from [schema:PropertyValue](https://schema.org/PropertyValue), we can map our identifier fields as follows:

 - `schema:value` as the identifier value `10.5066/F7VX0DMQ`
 - `schema:propertyID` is the registry.identifiers.org URI for the identifier scheme `https://registry.identifiers.org/registry/doi`,